harriedegroot/nl.hdg.mqtt/README.md

 If this meets your expectations and none of the above applies to you: Have fun!

 ## MQTT?
-[MQTT](http://mqtt.org/) is a lightweight communication protocol and it's (becoming) the industry standard for IoT messaging (Internet of Things).
+[MQTT](http://mqtt.org/) is a lightweight communication protocol on top of TCP/IP and it's (becoming) the industry standard for IoT messaging (Internet of Things).
-The [Homie Convention](https://homieiot.github.io/) (v3.0.1) is implemented to provide a communication standard.
+The [Homie Convention](https://homieiot.github.io/) (v3.0.1) is implemented to streamline the communication with external platforms by applying a communication standard.

 #### MQTT client & broker
-This app uses the [MQTT Client app](https://apps.athom.com/app/nl.scanno.mqtt) (beta version required) to communicate with a MQTT broker.
+This app uses the [MQTT Client app](https://apps.athom.com/app/nl.scanno.mqtt) to communicate with a MQTT broker.
 You can connect with any broker (e.g. [CloudMQTT](https://www.cloudmqtt.com/), [Mosquitto](https://mosquitto.org/) or [HiveMQ](https://www.hivemq.com/)).
 There is also a [MQTT broker app](https://apps.athom.com/app/nl.scanno.mqttbroker) available for Homey.

 ## Installation
-1. Install a MQTT broker of your liking.
+1. Install an MQTT broker of your liking.
-2. Install the MQTT Client beta app from the store and connect to your broker.
+2. Install the MQTT Client app from the store and connect to your broker.
 3. Install the MQTT Hub and let it discover & broadcast your devices.
 4. Install any external application supporting MQTT and connect it to your broker.
 5. Let your app discover Homeys devices (if it supports the Homie Convention).